Byron Bay: History

-Byron Bay and surrounds is located on unceded land of the Bundjalung Nation of the Arakwal, Minjungbal and the Widjabul people who have lived by the coast for at least 22,000 years.
+Byron Bay and surrounds are located on traditional lands of the Bundjalung Nation of the Arakwal, Minjungbal and the Widjabul people who have lived by the coast for at least 22,000 years.
 Traditional custodians of the region believe that the land and people were created by Nguthungulli, who rests at what is now called Julian Rocks.
 The traditional name of the township area was Cavvanbah, meaning "meeting place".
 Significant totems for the area include Wajung and Kabul.

 In 1770 Lieutenant James Cook found safe anchorage and named Cape Byron after a fellow sailor Vice Admiral 'Foul-Weather Jack' John Byron, circumnavigator of the world and grandfather of the poet Lord Byron.
 European settlement in the area took place in the 1830s.
 A massacre took place in the 1850s, south of Suffolk Park where the quarry is today.

 The first industry in Byron was cedar logging from the Australian red cedar (Toona ciliata).
 The timber industry is the origin of the word "shoot" in many local names – Possum Shoot, Coopers Shoot and Skinners Shoot – where the timber-cutters would "shoot" the logs down the hills to be dragged to waiting ships.
 Timber getting became insignificant after World War I. As a result, many former timber workers became farmers.

 Gold mining of the beaches was the next industry to occur.
 Gold was discovered in Byron Bay in 1870.
 Up to 20 mining leases set up on Tallow Beach to extract gold from the black sands around the 1870s.

 Byron Bay has a history of primary industrial production (dairy factory, abattoirs, fishing, and whaling until 1963) and was a significant, but hazardous, sea port.
 The poet Brunton Stephens spoke of cattle grazing on the "mossy plains" of Cape Byron in a poem he penned in 1876.

 The first jetty was built in 1886, and the railway was connected in 1894, and Cavvanbah became Byron Bay in 1894.
 Dairy farmers cleared more land and settled the area.
 In 1895, the Norco Co-operative was formed to provide cold storage and manage the dairy and processes meat industry.
 The introduction of paspalum grass improved production, and Byron Bay exported butter from its depots at Murwillumbah and Lismore to the world.

 The Cape Byron Lighthouse was built in 1901 at the most easterly point on the Australian mainland.
 Its construction destroyed a significant Arakwal men's ceremonial ground.

 In 1930, the first meatworks opened.
 The smell from the meat and dairy works was appalling and the annual slaughter of migrating whales in the 1950s and 1960s made matters worse.
 Sand mining for monazite (zircon, uranium and thorium) between the World Wars damaged the environment further.
 Mining ceased in 1968 and processing in 1972.